-Russia attacked several Ukrainian ports on Tuesday, a day after pulling out of a U.N.-brokered deal to protect Ukrainian grain exports.
-Moscow’s forces have claimed success in areas where Ukrainian officials say Russian forces are slowly regaining the offensive.
+Russia attacked several Ukrainian ports on Tuesday, a day after withdrawing from a U.N.-brokered deal to protect Ukraine’s grain exports, and Moscow’s forces claimed success in areas where Ukrainian officials said Russian forces were slowly regaining the offensive.

 Debris from a Russian Kalibr cruise missile is seen in a destroyed building after a Russian airstrike in the port city of Odesa, Ukraine, July 18, 2023.
 Photo: Communications Department of the Southern Operations Command of the Armed Forces of Ukraine/Via REUTERS.

-Shortly after the bridge was attacked on Monday, Moscow withdrew from a U.N.-brokered grain export protection deal a year ago, a move the U.N. said risks causing global hunger.
+Shortly after the bridge was attacked on Monday, Moscow withdrew from a U.N.-brokered grain export protection deal a year ago, a move the U.N. believes risks causing global hunger.

-Andriy Yermak, the head of the Ukrainian government's office, said Russia's airstrikes on the ports provided "more evidence that the state wants to harm the lives of 400 million people in many countries that depend on Ukraine's food exports."
+Andriy Yermak, Ukraine's Chief of Staff, said Russia's airstrikes on the ports provided "more evidence that the state wants to harm the lives of 400 million people in many countries that depend on Ukraine's food exports."

 The Ukrainian Air Force said six Kalibr missiles and 31 of 36 drones were shot down.
 Moscow, for its part, said it had disrupted a Ukrainian drone strike on Crimea, suffered no damage, and reopened a traffic lane across the Crimean bridge.

-Russia’s defense ministry said its forces had advanced 2km around Kupiansk, a railway hub that Ukraine recaptured in 2022.
+Russia’s defense ministry said its forces had advanced 2km around Kupiansk, a railway hub recaptured by Ukraine in 2022.
 Kyiv authorities acknowledged the “complicated” situation in the area.
-Reuters could not verify the situation on the battlefield.
+Reuters could not verify the battlefield situation.

 “Impact on people in difficult situations”

-The Black Sea grain export deal, brokered by Türkiye and the UN in 2022, was one of the only diplomatic successes in the war, lifting a Russian blockade around Ukrainian ports that led to global food shortages.
+The Black Sea grain export deal, brokered by Türkiye and the UN in 2022, is one of the only diplomatic successes in the war, lifting a Russian-imposed blockade around Ukrainian ports that led to global food shortages.

 Ukraine and Russia are both among the world’s largest exporters of grain and other food products.
 If Ukraine’s grain were cut off from world markets, grain prices could skyrocket worldwide, hitting poorer countries hardest.